The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 1 of 34

 Edmund Kemper's murders began in 1964 when, at 15, he killed his own grandparents, saying he "just wanted to see what it felt like to kill Grandma."
-Released after just six years, Kemper rained terror on California, raping, murdering, and desecrating the corpses of eight women, the second-to-last of which was his own mother, who he bludgeoned with a claw hammer before defiling her severed head.
-He then confessed and remains in prison to this day.Wikimedia Commons
+Released in 1969, Kemper soon terrorized California, raping, murdering, and desecrating the corpses of eight women.
+One of his victims was his own mother, whom he bludgeoned to death with a claw hammer before defiling her severed head.
+Surprisingly, Kemper soon turned himself in to the police.
+He was ultimately sentenced to life in prison, where he remains to this day.Wikimedia Commons

 2 of 34